-When an oral cancer screening reveals an unusual sore or lesion, Dr. Peers can order additional tests.
-The cancer screening itself cannot detect which sores are cancerous, but a follow-up biopsy by Dr. Peers can test them for cancer.
+When an oral cancer screening reveals an unusual sore or lesion, Dr. Lifferth can order additional tests.
+The cancer screening itself cannot detect which sores are cancerous, but a follow-up biopsy by Dr. Lifferth can test them for cancer.

 Salivary Stone Removal